Driversnote-Dev/react-native-kontaktio/README.md

 ## Further notes

 - Beacons support is part of Android versions 4.3 and up. \* So far the lowest Android version this library was tested on was a device with Android 4.4.2.
-- A physical device must be used for testing, at best some Kontakt.io beacons.
+- A physical device must be used for testing and some beacons (Kontakt.io beacons to be able to use all features).

 ## ToDo: